milafrerichs/geogit-ruby/README.md

 Import a repo from GitHub (with history):

+NOTE: Some repos fail due to to inconsistencies in GeoJSON files and strict processing of GeoJSON in GeoTools

 ```ruby
 # without a client_id / client_secret, you will be severely rate limited
 # ability to import github repos may be affected